-- You can register by mailing in the Voter Registration Application to the County Clerk's office in the county where you live. - You can register in person at the office of the County Commissioner of Registration. - You can register to vote at a motor vehicle agency while applying for or renewing a driver's license or non-driver identification (ID) card.
+- You can register to vote online by visiting https://voter.svrs.nj.gov/register.
+You will need to provide a driver's license, non-driver identification (ID), or your social security number. - You can register by mailing in the Voter Registration Application to the County Clerk's office in the county where you live. - You can register in person at the office of the County Commissioner of Registration. - You can register to vote at a motor vehicle agency while applying for or renewing a driver's license or non-driver identification (ID) card.
 The Motor Vehicle Commission will send your information to the New Jersey Division of Elections.